No Fear Energy Drink

 I probably drank my Bloodshot at the wrong time.
 I was physically exhausted, it was late in the evening, and I don't know that any drink would've pulled me out of the slide into comatose sleep.
 Usually I'd give a drink a couple go's before passing judgment, but due to the rarity of this flavor in my local area, I could only get my hands on one.
 That being said I'm going to give Bloodshot a pass.
 Based on it's contents, it should perform no worse than other members of the No Fear family.

 If Bloodshot were more available to me, I would definitely drink more of it.
 It tastes great and I'm sure under normal circumstances it would kick just fine.
 Based on taste alone, it's one of the best juice energy drinks I've ever had.
 It easily surpasses the Monster and Rockstar juice flavors and would compete with any regular citrus drink as well.
 I'll be keeping my eye out and hoping this drink makes it into wider distribution in my area.
 It's that good.

 Ingredients in No Fear Energy Drink

-Sugar content: 66 grams (per 16 ounces).Compare Sugar Content
+Sugar content: 66 grams (per 16 ounces).Compare sugar levels of other drinks

 Similar ItemsArizona Arnold Palmer Half and Half 43mg